 Watch Broadway stars in these Christmas movies

-As well as the classics like Home Alone and Miracle on 34th Street, there’s a ton of Christmas movies with Broadway actors.
+As well as the classics like Home Alone and Miracle on 34th Street, there’s a ton of Christmas movies that feature Broadway actors.
 From Disney classics, Hallmark Christmas movies, and series which have become associated with the season, check out the famous faces in festive blockbusters.
 Who knows?
 You could plan your own advent of Christmas films!

 12 Men of Christmas